The Finale (Everybody Loves Raymond): Synopsis

 Ray tells Debra that the doctor told him his adenoids have to come out.
 Debra tells him that it's a routine procedure and Ray is appalled at Debra's lack of concern for his well-being.
 Ray gives Debra a hard time over the course of the next week, fretting about his upcoming surgery.
 On the day of the operation, Ray goes into surgery as the family waits in the waiting room.
 A few moments after Marie leaves to go to the bathroom, a nurse enters the waiting room and tells Debra that they are having trouble bringing Ray out of the anesthesia, causing everyone (minus Marie) to panic.
 Just before Robert walks through the door, the doctor emerges and says that Ray is awake and that it occasionally happens due to hypertension.
 Everyone is relieved and agrees that they can't tell Ray or Marie about what happened.

 Later that evening, Debra brings Ray ice cream in bed.
 She watches as he starts eating and looks at him lovingly, telling him about what she is planning to do the next day, breaking down when she starts talking about the kids.
 Ray asks her if it is "that time of the month."
 Debra begins passionately kissing Ray.

-Meanwhile, over at Marie's and Frank's, Frank reflects on what happened.
+Meanwhile, over at Marie's and Frank's, Frank is still reflecting on what happened.
 Marie notices something is up because he's too silent and he turned down dessert.
-She finally gets Frank to tell her what happened at the hospital and is hysterical when she finds out that "her son almost died" and nobody told her.
-Back across the street, Ray and Debra are still in bed kissing and Marie rushes into their bedroom, jumping on the bed and embracing Raymond.
-With a central theme of the series being Marie's coddling of Ray, an annoyed Debra says to nobody in particular, "I knew one day this would happen."
-Ray is mortified that "his worst nightmare is coming true" and asks what is going on.
+She finally coerces Frank to tell her what happened at the hospital and is hysterical when she finds out that "her son almost died" and nobody told her.
+Back across the street, Ray and Debra are still in bed kissing when Marie rushes in, clumsily jumps over Debra and then smothers Ray with affection, causing an annoyed Debra to remark, "I knew one day this would happen", while Ray is mortified that his "worst nightmare is coming true" before jumping out of the bed and demanding to know what is going on.

 Amy, Robert, and Frank come into the bedroom and Frank tells Ray about what happened at the hospital.
-Ray is furious that nobody told him, but becomes curious as to how everyone reacted when they thought he might be dead.
+Initially, Ray is furious that nobody told him, but then becomes curious as to how everyone reacted when they thought he might be dead.
 There is a pause and Ray irritably envisions what he thinks must have been going through Debra's head, saying that while she has to plan a funeral and raise three kids herself, she can finally start dating again.
-The scene takes on a moment of seriousness when Frank shouts at Raymond that he saw Debra fall apart in the waiting room, telling his son "I've never seen her like that, and I'll tell you, I never want to see her like that again!"
+The scene takes on a moment of seriousness when Frank shouts that he saw Debra fall apart in the waiting room, telling Ray, "I've never seen her like that, and I'll tell you, I never want to see her like that again!"